PyDevIan/PyDevIan/README.md

 # 👋 Hi there, I'm Ioannis (a.k.a.
 PyDevIan)
-🤖 Lead AI/ML Full Stack Engineer | 📊 Data Scientist | 🐍 Python Developer
+🤖 Lead AI/ML Full-Stack Engineer | 📊 Data Scientist | 🐍 Python Developer

 ---

 ## 🧪 About Me

-I’m an **AI/ML Full Stack Engineer** specializing in the design and development of end-to-end AI applications for **industrial automation and AI integration**.
+I’m an **AI/ML Full-Stack Engineer** specializing in the design and development of end-to-end AI applications for **industrial automation and AI integration**.
 In my current role, I lead the creation of both **front-end interfaces and backend systems** that bring machine learning into real-world industrial workflows.

 My journey began with a **BSc in Chemistry**, followed by **6 years of hands-on R&D experience in industrial innovation**.
 This foundation in experimental science and process optimization gave me a systems-thinking approach I now apply to AI engineering.